openscript/social_aggregator/Readme.md

 ### Other
 - RSS feeds (`feed`)
+  - dosen't work on Windows at the moment

 ## Outputs
 xml and callbacks

 ## Usage
 Right now the aggregator supports the following platform:
-- Ruby 2.1 on Linux
+- Ruby 2.1 on Linux and Windows

 Please write a bug report or feature requests to improve the software.
 Send pull requests to be an active user.
 Thank you very much!